‘The Hidden Gem’

-MEMO Music Hall is an iconic performance venue in the heart of St Kilda run in partnership by Caravan Music Club and the St Kilda RSL.
+MEMO Music Hall is an iconic performance venue in the heart of St Kilda run in partnership with the St Kilda RSL.

 Located behind the RSL, MEMO offers a diverse program of entertainment including, live music, theatre, filming and music ranging from classical recitals to down and dirty rock ‘n’ roll.
 MEMO is also in demand as a recording and rehearsal space due to the superior acoustics of this unique space.